Travel Guide: 3 weeks in Malaysia

 The beach at the Datai Langkawi - part of a 3 week itinerary through MalaysiaIt’s not just the beaches that make Malaysia an interesting destination.
 But they’re not bad either…

-Peninsular Malaysia is incredibly diverse already, but don’t expect to see orang-utans or the famous wildlife of Borneo here.
-There is still wildlife like dusty langurs or long-tailed macaques alongside a huge variety of birdlife on peninsular Malaysia, so for nature and wildlife enthusiasts there’s also a lot to do on the mainland!
+Peninsular Malaysia is incredibly diverse, the only thing that’s missing are the orang-utans.
+There is still plenty of wildlife like dusky leaf monkeys, massive hornbills, flying lemurs, long-tailed macaques alongside a huge variety of birdlife on peninsular Malaysia, so for nature and wildlife enthusiasts there’s also a lot to do on the mainland.

 • Outside of Malaysia: 3 days in Singapore

-• Beach days: 3 days at Desaru Coast
+• Beach days: 3 days at the Desaru Coast

 • Capitol city exploration: 3-4 days in Kuala Lumpur